akashmuhammadabrrar/warehouse-management-client-site/README.md

 ### `npm start`

 ## live site link [https://warehouse-full-stack.web.app/](https://warehouse-full-stack.web.app/) to view it in your browser.
-* this website is made for warehouse contribution
+* This website is made for warehouse contribution
-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+*  This is not a commercial site .
+* Our website is made by react js and mongodb .
+* We are contribution our inventory all over the world
+* This is a modern website and good optimized.

 ### `npm test`